vandadnp/going-deep-with-dart/issue-4-functions-in-dart/issue-4-functions-in-dart.md

 ```

 `r14` 64-bit GPR is being used here to point to the object pool for this thread and I believe internally in the Dart SDK it hits this point in the `instructions_x64.cc` file:

+NOTE: The same remark as before.
+This particular function is just a helper used by disassembler and has nothing to do with how the code is generated or pool is populated or how the code is going to be executed later.

 ```cpp
 bool DecodeLoadObjectFromPoolOrThread(uword pc, const Code& code, Object* obj) {